pwnjack/gulpfile-bower/README.md

 ## The Gulpfile

 This script is all about the gulpfile.js, if you want to customize it, have a look at the [gulpfile.js](/gulpfile.js), it's nicely inline-commented for your pleasure.
-Go deep and discover the power of [gulp](http://gulpjs.com/) and all the fast growing [plugins list](/http://gulpjs.com/plugins/), just awesome.
+Go deep and discover the power of [gulp](http://gulpjs.com/) and all the fast growing [plugin list](/http://gulpjs.com/plugins/), just awesome.